 Are you a “prepper?”
 Know what a prepper is?
 Think “prepping” is just for those “crazy” people who worry about the armageddon, zombies taking over, and/or the world coming to an end?

 For those of you who don’t know – a prepper is generally considered to be a person who takes seriously the responsibility of caring for themselves and/or their family during difficult or catastrophic times.
 Could this relate to the zombie apocalypse?
 Sure!
-But more likely, it relates to an electrical storm that leaves you without power or snow storm that makes it impossible for you to leave your house or perhaps, it can even relate to the loss of a job by the bread winner of the family.
+But more likely, it relates to a national pandemic that requires you to stay home, an electrical storm that leaves you without power, or snowstorm that makes it impossible for you to leave your house or perhaps, it can even relate to the loss of a job by the breadwinner of the family.

 Prepping for difficult times is important for all of us to consider.
-It is definitely something I need to do more of and something that I PLAN to do more about – hence my interest in writing a post on prepping for beginners.
-(Not to mention that I was introduced to this really cool preparedness planner recently and if you know me, you know I like a good planner.)
-I definitely consider myself a beginner in this department and if you do too, this might be just the post for you.
+It is definitely something everyone can do more of and something that you can PLAN to do more about – so this post is about prepping for beginners.
+If you definitely consider yourself a beginner in this department, this might be just the post for you.

 Prepping for Beginners – Top 5 Tips

 Without a doubt, the number one way to be prepared for a disaster is to take into consideration how you will get water.
 You can go a long while without eating but no more than 3-5 days maximum (depending on conditions) without water.

 For many people, this means having water stored in jugs or barrels on site.
 This might also include having the means and ability to purify water if need be.
 Having a water catchment system might also be something to consider.